damozhang/awesome-ios-star/README.md

 - [DATAStack](https://github.com/3lvis/DATAStack) [★ 206] - 100% Swift Simple Boilerplate Free Core Data Stack.
 NSPersistentContainer.
 - [JustPersist](https://github.com/justeat/JustPersist) [★ 140] - JustPersist is the easiest and safest way to do persistence on iOS with Core Data support out of the box.
 - [PrediKit](https://github.com/KrakenDev/PrediKit) [★ 536] - An NSPredicate DSL for iOS, macOS, tvOS, & watchOS.
 Inspired by SnapKit and lovingly written in Swift.
-- [Records](https://github.com/BowdusBrown/Records) [★ 1] - In just a few minutes, setup a fully functioning CoreData implementation that embraces the static, type-safe nature of Swift.
+- ~~[Records](https://github.com/BowdusBrown/Records) - In just a few minutes, setup a fully functioning CoreData implementation that embraces the static, type-safe nature of Swift.~~
 - [PredicateFlow](https://github.com/andreadelfante/PredicateFlow) [★ 87] - Write amazing, strong-typed and easy-to-read NSPredicate, allowing you to write flowable NSPredicate, without guessing attribution names, predicate operation or writing wrong arguments type.

 ## Database